tahakara/discogo/README.md

 DiscoGo is a service discovery tool built with Go and Memcached.
 It provides a simple, reliable, and configurable HTTP API for service registration, deregistration, and discovery in distributed environments.

+> **Note:**
+> DiscoGo requires a running Memcached server.
+Please ensure Memcached is installed and accessible before starting the application.

 ## Table of Contents

 - [Features](#features)